sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart2.md

 ## <span style="color: royalblue; font-weight: bold;">pfSense Installation</span>

-Essentially, the installation process will be hitting quite a few times.
+For the pfSense install, the installation process will just be hitting `next` quite a few times.

-> To start select the pfSense VM from the sidebar and hit the `Start` icon.
+- To start select the pfSense VM from the sidebar and hit the `Start` icon.

-*Please read along if you would like to confirm the correct setup steps.*
+*Please refer to the photos for confirmation*

-> Initally, an agreement will appear.
-Press Enter if you would like to Accept the agreement.
+- Initally, an agreement will appear. `Press Enter` if you would like to Accept the agreement.

+{: .warning }
-(note you will have to accept the agreement to use the features of this VM)
+Note you will have to accept the agreement to use the features of this machine.

 <details markdown="block">
 <summary> <span style="color: orange; font-weight: bold;">Image Ref. (click me!)</span> </summary>